EthanL285/EthanL285/README.md

 - 🚀 **Recent Project:** I recently collaborated on [Smell The Roses](https://github.com/EthanL285/Smell-The-Roses), a travel planning website that generates scenic routes using MapBox and creates AI-powered personalised itineraries with OpenAI.<br>

-- 🎸 **Hobbies:** Outside of studies, you can usually find me in my room playing the guitar and piano, or at the gym lifting weights 💪
+- 🎸 **Hobbies:** Outside of studies, you can usually find me in my room playing the guitar and piano, at the gym lifting weights, or out and about enjoying photography 📸

 #### Check out what I like to listen to while coding!